21 Secrets Hotels Won’t Tell You

 If you travel frequently, use the same hotel each time

 Get to know the staff.
 Regulars are recognized and treated as VIPs.
 You could get free upgrades, discounts, and more.
-Avoid these 10 travel mistakes that make vacation stressful.
+Avoid these 10 travel mistakes that make a vacation stressful.

 Never use the long distance calling feature